Maasthi Gudi: Cast

-Production
+Controversies

-Filming
+Accident

 Actors Anil Kumar and Raghava Uday drowned while performing an action scene at Thippagondanahalli Reservoir, 35 kilometers west of Bangalore on 7 November.
 The action scene was shot under the supervision of stunt director Ravi Varma and the scene required Duniya Vijay with Anil Kumar and Raghava Uday jumping off into the lake from the helicopter.
 Duniya Vijay managed to swim ashore but Anil and Uday were not able to make it to the shore.

 Soundtrack

 Sadhu Kokila composed the soundtrack for the film.
 The soundtrack album consists of five songs.
 Lyrics for the tracks were written by Kaviraj.

 Reception

 The Times of India rated the film 2.5 out of 5, saying, "While this film does seem a tad underwhelming eventually, one can definitely go and watch the film for Vijay's acting and the underlying message about forest conservation".